MJX Bugs 3 Brushless Quadcopter Drone Review @ ModSynergy.com

 2.4 GHz Flight Controller Overview

-When powered on, a green LED is illuminated just below the red MJX logo illuminates, indicating that the flight controller is active.
+When powered on, a green LED below the red MJX logo illuminates, indicating that the flight controller is active.

-A single red button at the top of the flight controller is not an emergency button, but rather the button used to lock or disarm the brushless motors from operation.
-To bind/pair the flight controller to the quadcopter, make sure the throttle stick is completely down and then simply hold the red button and turn on the flight controller power, two audible beeps shout and the green LED begins to constantly blink indicating that the flight controller is in bind/pairing mode.
-Now connect the battery to the Bugs 3 and the flight controller will automatically bind to quadcopter, while the green LED becomes solid indicating successful pairing.
+Located at the top of the flight controller is a single red button, which is not an emergency button but serves as the motor lock or disarm button.
+To bind or pair the flight controller with the quadcopter, ensure that the throttle stick is completely down and hold the red button while powering on the flight controller.
+You'll hear two audible beeps, and the green LED will start blinking continuously, indicating that the flight controller is in bind/pairing mode.
+Then, connect the battery to the Bugs 3, and the flight controller will automatically bind to the quadcopter.
+Once paired successfully, the green LED will remain solid.

 How Does The MJX Bugs 3 Fly?
 What Are My Thoughts?
 See my flight -- Canadian Winter :(